Yeast Infection on Dog Blog Banner

 Home care should support treatment, not replace diagnosis.

-At home, the most useful steps are keeping affected areas clean and dry, following the treatment plan exactly, staying on top of grooming, and avoiding random DIY remedies unless your veterinarian specifically approves them.
+At home, the most useful steps are keeping affected areas clean and dry, following the next step plan exactly, staying on top of grooming, and avoiding random DIY remedies unless your veterinarian specifically approves them.
 Moisture control matters a lot, especially in ears, paws, and skin folds.

 Many home remedies sound harmless but can irritate already inflamed skin.